 But seriously, tap water is more controlled than bottled water, and it is 4 times less the cost of bottled water.
 To me, it only makes sense to drink from the tap, but I have become susceptible to chlorine.
 I can taste it and smell it extremely easy.
 In Quebec City, I couldn’t even drink tap water.

 What are the solutions?

 First, I saw the GoPure at a zero waste shop in Montreal, and I got really excited.
-Simply drop a pod into your reusable water bottle, and it starts attracting the impurities in your water.
+Drop a pod into your reusable water bottle, and it starts attracting the impurities in your water.
 Can it get any better?

 Perhaps?
-I wasn’t too happy about the fact that it comes in a little plastic capsule which you need to replace.
+I wasn’t too happy that it comes in a little plastic capsule that you need to replace.
 Being plastic and all that didn’t work for me.
 So I continued my search.

 Buying another product embedded in plastic that you need to refill or replace every couple of months.
 I wanted something that you can simply just drop into the water bottle, and it would do its job.

 Perhaps I have found the solution, it is called binchotan charcoal, and it is all-natural.